bluerobotics/ping-viewer/Home.md

 # Welcome to the Ping Viewer wiki!

-Ping Viewer is the Graphic User Interface for the Blue Robotics Ping Echosounder.
-This application allows you to connect, configure and visualize data from the device.
+Ping Viewer is the Graphical User Interface for the Blue Robotics Ping Echosounder.
+This application allows you to connect, configure and view data from a Ping device.

 # Quick Start